Angtian/VoGE/Readme.md

 - PyTorch3D 0.6
 - Numpy 1.20
 - CUDA 10.2 or 11.3

-Other version of the described library might also usable.
+We only list versions of the required packages that have been tested, other version of the described library might also usable.

 ### Installation